Battle of Himera (480 BC): Sicilian Greek army

-Gelo and Theron had a well trained, battle tested army at their disposal.
-In addition to citizens, hired mercenaries from Greeks and Sicels augmented their forces.
-Gelon took out a loan from citizens to fund his war efforts, which indicates the seriousness of the situation.
-The Syracusan army at Himera is said to have numbered 50,000 foot and 5,000 horse – perhaps another exaggeration.
-The size of the army of Theron is not known.
-The main hoplite force came from the citizens of the Sicilian Greek cities.
-They were augmented by mercenary hoplites hired from Sicily and Italy, and even mainland Greece.
-Some of the citizens also served as peltasts while the wealthier citizens formed the cavalry units.
-Sicels and Sikan soldiers also served in the force.
+Gelon and Theron had a well-trained, battle-tested army at their disposal.
+In addition to citizens, hired Greek, Sicel, Caucasian and Sican mercenaries augmented their forces.
+Gelon took out a loan from the citizenry to fund his war efforts, which indicates the seriousness of the situation.
+The Syracusan army at Himera is said to have numbered 50,000 infantrymen and 5,000 cavalrymen – perhaps another exaggeration.
+The size of Theron's army is not known.
+Most of the hoplites and some of the peltasts were citizens of the Sicilian Greek cities.
+They were augmented by mercenaries hired from Sicily, Italy and Greece.
+The wealthier citizens formed the cavalry units.
 Mercenaries provided archers, slingers and cavalry.

 Himera campaign

 Hamilcar chose not to sail to Selinus and then attack Akragas, although it was the coast closest to Carthage.
 The Carthaginian fleet, escorted by 60 triremes, sailed to Panormus instead.
-Hamilcar chose this course probably because restoring Terrilus was his primary objective.
-The conquest of Sicily, if that indeed was a consideration, took second place to his duty as a guest and friend of Terrilus.
+Hamilcar chose this course probably because restoring Terillus was his primary objective.
+The conquest of Sicily, if that indeed was a consideration, took second place to his duty as a guest and friend of Terillus.
 The fleet was battered by storms at sea, losing the ships carrying the chariots and horses – which was a significant factor in the coming battle.
 The Greek fleet, able to muster 200 ships, did not contest the crossing, and in fact played no part in the coming battle.